Most folks would love to work from home.

 Work from home proofreading sounds like a bed of roses, but it’s really not.
 The job has it’s drawbacks too.

 #1- Tight deadlines

 Not always, or often really, but occasionally it’ll happen that it’s late at night, and you get a gig, and the deadline is early morning the next day.

 What do you do?

-My advice, from someone who’s been there and done that- make your self a pot of boiling hot coffee. you’re going to need it.
+From someone who’s been there and done that, my advice- make yourself a pot of boiling hot coffee.
+You’re going to need it.

 And yes- a pot, not a cup.